Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 (c) Whether during or after Employee’s employment by the Company and without charge to the Company, but at its request and expense, Employee shall give affidavits and testimony as to facts within Employee’s knowledge in connection with any such inventions and works of authorship in any administrative proceedings, arbitration, litigation or controversy relating thereto.

-If you plan to bring any existing IP into your job, it is a good idea to document this to ensure it is not mistakenly claimed by the employer.
+If you plan to bring any existing IP into your job, it is a good idea to document this to ensure it is not mistakenly claimed by the company.
+It’s also critical to ensure that you have the rights to share any IP you bring into your work.
 Depending on the situation, you might need to formally ask for your existing IP to be recognized in the contract.
 Keeping detailed lab notebooks with proper version control is an effective way to track the development of your IP before, during, and after your employment.
-Informal methods, like simple emails, are usually not sufficient.

-Expect employers to interpret the terms of your agreement broadly.
-It is easy to break the terms of an NDA through casual mentions about details of the employer or your work, in social media references, or even by simply taking or sharing photos at the office.
+Expect companies to interpret the terms of your agreement broadly.
+It is easy to break the terms of an NDA through casual mentions about details of the company or your work, in social media references, or even by simply taking or sharing photos at the office.

 Sample Agreement Language